AI Merit Badge

 6 Employment prospects (growing, stable, declining?)

-ADP Research Institute — workforce analytics derived from actual payroll data across millions of employers, not surveys.
+ADP Research Institute, which tracks workforce analytics derived from actual payroll data across millions of employers, not surveys.
 LinkedIn Economic Graph and Lightcast track real-time job posting volume and required skills by occupation and geography.

 Important distinction: AI exposure (AI can do some of your tasks more efficiently) is not the same as AI replacement (AI does your entire job).
 Research separates these carefully.
 Headlines frequently do not.
 Also remember that the same field, industry, and role combination will have significantly different prospects depending on geography, company size, and economic cycle.

-7Starting salary (be specific — ranges by region and role)
+7Starting salary, with specific ranges by region and role

 8Advancement opportunities (where can this career go?)